 SEMINARS (HIST 96s)

-Each year, the Dartmouth History Department offers a range of seminars (HIST 96s) that allow our students to execute a substantial work of historical practice.
-Essays written in these settings represent the "capstone" experience for majors and minors described on our website and in the ORC.
-It is typically these pieces of undergraduate writing we deem "prize-worthy" at our year-end awards ceremony.
+Each year, the Dartmouth History Department offers a range of seminars (HIST 96s) that allow history students to research and execute a substantial work of historical scholarship on a topic of their choosing.
+The research projects undertaken in seminars serve the culminating experience for history majors and minors.

-We encourage newly declaring majors and minors to consider with some care which HIST 96s they will take to complete their degrees.
-Several reasons why HIST 96 enrollments should be planned well in advance and discussed with a history faculty advisor are:
+There are several reasons why your HIST 96 choices should be planned well in advance and discussed with a history faculty advisor:

-1. The success of these classes depends on a strict enrollment limit of twelve students per class.
+1. HIST 96 are capped at strict enrollment limit of twelve students per class.

 2. Students have the best academic experience when they select HIST 96s related to a topic they have previously studied.
 This prior exposure can be through course work (either at the introductory or upper-level) or through work in the Presidential Scholars, London Foreign Study, Dartmouth Digital History Initiative or Independent Study (Hist 97) programs.
 Your HIST 96s should serve as the culmination of your work in the History Department and the seminars you choose can provide structure and focus to your overall major or minor plan.

 3. Because history seminars require intense amounts of reading, research, and writing, the History Department strongly recommends against taking two HIST 96s in the same term.
 Students should aim to take least one HIST 96 during their third year; early planning can help achieve this schedule.

 4. Some HIST 96s are in high demand and the enrollment list for these courses may fill more than a year in advance.
 The earlier you declare your major/minor and contact professors of your chosen HIST 96s, the better your chances of getting the seminars that best fit your major plan.